-So you've just transitioned to plant-based for its amazing benefits for your health, but now you're being told you have to supplement...
+So you've just transitioned to plant-based after discovering its advantages, but now you're being advised to supplement.
 That's confusing, right?

-The truth: most diets rely on supplementation in some form - vegan or not.
+In actuality, most diets count on supplementation in some form - vegan or not.

-In order to answer the question of "can vegans get by without multivitamins and protein powders" we must first look at the individual's diet.
+To answer the question, "can vegans survive without multivitamins and protein powders" we must first examine the individual's diet.

-We must differentiate "healthy" from "vegan".
-Remember, chips cooked in copious amounts of vegetable fat are vegan.
+We must distinguish "healthy" from "vegan".
+Remember, chips cooked in copious quantities of vegetable fat are considered vegan but not healthy.

-A successful plant-based diet relies on a broad variety of different food sources.
+A nourishing plant-based diet depends on a diverse assortment of various food sources.

-Many follow the "eat the rainbow" rule which suggests that a range of colours on your plate from different fruit and vegetables can lead to better health.
+Many follow the "eat the rainbow" rule, which suggests that a range of colours on your plate from various fruit and vegetables can lead to sounder well-being.

-If you eat a whole-food, organic, unwashed and varied plant-based diet you are far more likely to satisfy nutrition than somebody following a more processed diet.
+If you eat a whole-food, varied plant-based diet, you are far more likely to fulfil nourishment than somebody following a processed diet.

-Protein is also VERY readily available in plant foods - I have never supplemented this, nor will I.
+Protein is also very readily available in plant foods - I have never supplemented this with vegan protein shakes, nor will I.

-The largest mammal on land, the Elephant, and the incredibly long-living tortoise, get plenty of protein from entirely plant-based diets... so it's out there!
+The largest land mammal, the elephant, and the exceptionally long-living tortoise get plenty of protein from plant-based diets.

-ALA, a form of Omega-3, is found in a variety of plant foods, including walnuts and flax seeds.
+ALA, a form of Omega-3, is found in plant foods, including walnuts and flax seeds.

-Calcium and iron, too, are found in many plant foods, including dark leafy greens.
-So again, there may be no need for supplements if you eat a range of fruit, vegetables, nuts, seeds and legumes.
+There may be no requirement for supplements if you eat a spectrum of fruit, vegetables, nuts, seeds, dark leafy greens and legumes.

-Why then do we need to think about supplementing if we can achieve health with food alone?
+Why do we need to consider supplementing if we can accomplish so much with food alone?

 Why is it Necessary to Supplement?

-Let's start with B12 (cobalamin) - which mainly relies on Cobalt and bacteria for synthesis (to be made).
+Let's start with B12 (cobalamin) - which predominantly but not exclusively relies on cobalt and bacteria for synthesis (to be made).

-Simplifying things slightly, if the land is organic and allowing bacteria to thrive - no alarm bells here, remember that some bacteria are essential for our survival - while also in the presence of cobalt, B12 is more likely to be produced in the soil.
+If farmland is organic, allowing bacteria to thrive while also in the presence of cobalt, B12 is more likely to be synthesised in the soil.

-This change in world soil clearly can impact our health and creates the need for supplementation as a result of the gradual degradation of essential components.
+This shift in world soil quality can influence our soundness and creates the need for supplementation from the incremental degradation of fundamental components.

-This is not just a vegan problem - pernicious anaemia is on the rise, even among meat-eaters.
+Supplementation is not exclusively a vegan concern - pernicious anaemia is on the incline, even among meat-eaters.

-The only reason meat-eaters can get some B12 is through the supplementation of the animals that are slaughtered for their consumption...
-So, vegans cut out the innocent middle man and supplement themselves.
+The sole reason meat-eaters can get some B12 is through supplementing the farm animals raised for their consumption.

-So, degrading soil is one reason, what else?
+Degrading soil is one reason, but what else?

-Not everyone has the time for a fully balanced diet day-in-day-out.
-Many workplaces, for example, do not provide healthy lunches.
+Not everyone has the time for a comprehensively balanced diet day-in-day-out.
+Many workplaces, for example, do not provide nutritious lunches.